-This delicious sweet potato dhal is a quick, convenient and healthy vegetarian dinner idea that comes together in just over 30 minutes.
+This delicious sweet potato dahl is a quick, convenient and healthy vegetarian dinner idea that comes together in just over 30 minutes.
 It’s made using a handful of ingredients and requires minimal preparation.

 *This post was created in collaboration with HelloFresh.

-This simple sweet potato dhal comes with soft and deliciously savoury fried halloumi cheese coated in sweet mango chutney.
+This sweet potato dahl is a quick and simple recipe requiring few ingredients.
+It comes with soft and deliciously savoury fried halloumi cheese coated in sweet mango chutney.
 This topping really lifts this simple dish adding not only a more interesting flavour dimension but also texture.

+No, you don't!
 If you prefer to use individual spices omit the korma paste and use ⅔ teaspoon of turmeric and cumin powders each, ½ teaspoon of ground coriander and paprika each, 1.5 tablespoon of tomato puree and 1 tablespoon of finely chopped fresh ginger.
-To add more creaminess and flavour to the dal use 400 ml vegetable stock and 100 ml coconut milk.
-Add a touch of chilli pepper for a bit of heat if preferred.

 How to prepare the sweet potato